Fire and rescue services

 Earthquakes happen in Tajikistan.

-Avalanches, mudslides and floods happen in mountainous areas.
+Avalanches, mudslides, rock falls, landslides and flash floods happen in mountainous areas.
+Tajikistan is 93 percent mountainous.

 If a natural disaster or severe weather occurs: